 top of page

-Fancy shapes & cuts
+Fancy Shapes & Cuts

 There are countless shapes and faceting techniques designed to highlight your favorite gemstone features in unique and dazzling ways.
 In this introduction, we’ll go over some of the long-time favorites and newer, fun alternative shapes available in the market today.